 With some of the highest rates in the industry and a variety of term options, Synchrony certificates of deposit offer a great savings opportunity.
-All-but-one Synchrony CDs earn at a rate higher than 1% so you’re almost guaranteed high earnings.
+Most of Synchrony CDs earn at a rate higher than 1% so you’re almost guaranteed high earnings.
 Plus, there’s no monthly service fee to worry about draining your savings.

 Synchrony does require a pretty high minimum deposit, especially for a standard CD.
 It certainly won’t be easy for every potential customer to deposit $2,000 upfront.
 This can be especially hard since you cannot make withdrawals from a CD until it reaches the end of its term, or maturity.
 But it is important to note that having a larger deposit like $2,000 does boost your savings a bit more by earning more interest than a smaller deposit would.